 - practicing good stress management

-While many people who have left atrial enlargement experience no symptoms, it may be a sign of an underlying heart condition.
+While many people who have LAE experience no symptoms, it may be a sign of an underlying heart condition.

-Treatment of the heart conditions associated with left atrial enlargement can vary from simple lifestyle changes to surgery, so it is essential to receive a proper diagnosis.
+Treatment of the heart conditions associated with LAE can vary from lifestyle changes to surgical approaches, so it is essential to receive a correct diagnosis from a medical professional.